Honest comparison · updated May 2026

 • No subscription friction.
 Nothing to renew, nothing to cancel, nothing to think about.
 For an app you might use a few times a week, that's a meaningful cognitive saving.

 • Solid pure-dictation experience.
-Local Whisper, system-wide capture, text-anywhere — the core dictation loop works.
+Local transcription, system-wide capture, text-anywhere: the core dictation loop works.

 • No vault commitment required.
 If you don't keep a Markdown vault and don't plan to, you don't need what ThoughtMic adds.
 Onit is the right tool for that user, and we'll say so plainly.